AkshatSW/Whatsapp_Clone_React/README.md

 ```

 ## Deployment
-- Backend is ready for Render/Heroku (uses PORT and MONGO_URI env vars)
+- Backend is deployed on render
-- Frontend is Vite/React; deploy to Vercel or Render static site.
-Set `VITE_API_URL` env var to the backend URL.
+- Frontend is Vite/React; deployed to Vercel